Phoebe Proposal Basics

-New proposals can be created by CSS or department research administrators.
-Principal investigators (PIs), Co-PIs, and other key personnel who have been added to a proposal will be able to view the proposal and can be given access to edit.
+New proposals can be created by BRS or Department Research Administrators.
+Principal Investigators (PIs) and Co-PIs who have been added to a proposal can view and edit their proposals.
+Other key personnel who have been added to a proposal will be able to view the proposal and can be given access to edit.
 Anyone with a CalNet ID may log in to Phoebe and have an account automatically created with limited permissions.
 Other permissions need email confirmation from a supervisor or unit manager.

 If you are a research administrator and do not have permission to create a proposal or if you cannot access your proposal in progress, please send email to firstname.lastname@example.org or contact your SPO Contract and Grant Officer or IAO Representative.

-- CSS, department, or unit research administrators who need access to Phoebe Proposal should have their supervisor or department or unit manager confirm their level of access by sending email to to email@example.com.
+- BRS, department, or unit Research Administrators who need access to Phoebe Proposal should have their supervisor or department or unit manager confirm their level of access by sending email to to email@example.com.

-- If your unit is not yet in Phoebe, see Guidance for Small Units Joining Phoebe.
+- If your unit is not yet in Phoebe, see Guidance for Units Joining Phoebe.

 After a proposal has been created, the Key Persons tab is used to enter the Principal Investigator, Co-Principal Investigator(s), and Key Person(s).
-These individuals will be able to view the proposal.
+PIs and Co-PIs will be able to view and edit their proposals.
+Key Persons will be able to view the proposal.

 Logging In to Phoebe Proposal